allegheny-college-sandbox/cmpsc-100-spring-2020-lab-01/README.md

 * Assigned: 16 January 2020
 * Due: 23 January 2020 by 2:30 PM
-    * These toolss will be necessary for class next Thursday, so be sure to finish this work before our next lab period!
+    * These tools will be necessary for class next Thursday, so be sure to finish this work before our next lab period!
 * Point value: 30 pts

 In this lab session, we focus on setting up some of the various tools and platforms that are mission-critical to our work.
 Initially, these include: